 The cold snap on 2nd July, the coldest Brisbane night since 1911 (2.5C here at Bellis) scarred many plants from cassava and Moroccan mint to Cranberry hibiscus.
 That night I lost half of my Cranberry hibiscus cuttings and 300 pawpaw seedlings.
 But at least I had 118 different edible things on my menu to show.

-My special thanks to Di and John McRae, Liz White (CEO of OGA who escaped the misery of Melbourne), Noel Burdette (4BC Radio star and President of the Horticultural Media Association, Qld), Jo Hammond (CEO of Butterfly Host Plants and member, Logan Food Growers) and all of you, Queensland’s finest, jolliest gardeners.
+My special thanks to Di and John McRae; Liz White, CEO of OGA from Melbourne; Jo Hammond, of Butterfly Host Plants and member, Logan Food Growers, and all of you, Queensland’s finest, jolliest gardeners.